Skip to main content

 Request for an Exception to the Regionally Accredited Institution Requirement for Admission

-1. A written request (via email or regular mail) is submitted by the student to the Graduate Program Coordinator asking that the Coordinator petition the Graduate Dean to consider the student for admission.
-The request should include the Graduate Appeal Form Cover Sheet and a letter that provides (a) the name of the non-accredited institution, (b) the degree received and date received, (c) the reasons for believing admission is warranted in this situation, and (d) any additional information considered relevant.
+1. An Applicant Exception Request form is submitted by the applicant to the Graduate Dean asking to be considered for admission.
+The request should include a letter from the applicant that provides (a) the name of the non-accredited institution, (b) the degree awarded and the date it was received, (c) the reasons why admission should be warranted in this situation, and (d) any additional information considered relevant.
+The applicant is encouraged to secure a letter of support from the program coordinator of the program they are applying to.